mila0411/Double-loop-networks/Dataset/README.md

 nodes count (order of graph) N; Exact lower bound of diameter Dlim; Diameter diam; optimal generator s <= N/2 - s1opts

  N; Dlim; diam; s1opts

+ About:

+Additional information about the dataset is presented in the article:

+Generation and Analysis of Optimal Double-Loop Circulant Networks Dataset

+by Emilia A. Monakhova and Oleg G. Monakhov